#Snippets

 #Create a Docker image from scratch using an OS as base

-For the purposes of this example, we’ll be using Raspberry Pi OS 64-bit as the base filesystem for our new Docker image.
-Since this operating system lacks an official one on Docker Hub, it feels like a good fit.
-However, the principles described here should work well enough for any OS.
+For this example, we will use Raspberry Pi OS 64-bit as the base filesystem for our new Docker image.
+Since this operating system lacks an official image on Docker Hub, it is a good candidate.
+However, the principles described here apply to any OS.

 Read more →